akshayasatyapanithi/akshayapro/README.md

 <h2>BOOK A TABLE</h2>
 Book a table section allows the customers to book the seats in advance.
 <br>
 It helps customers with the pre booking, so that the client can book a seat in advance and there will be no need to keep them wait.
-This increases the reputation of the restaurent drastically, and such features also can be added as one of the special offers given by the website.
+This increases the reputation of the restaurent highly, and such features also can be added as one of the special offers given by the website.